Skip to main content

 tip

-Best practice is to open your end application and to refresh the model after you have made some changes.
+Best practice is to open your application and to refresh the model after you have made some changes.

 • Windows GUI Refresh model is available in the Developer ribbon.